idiap/bob/src/python/math/doc/index.rst

  Mathematics
 =============

-This module binds functionalities of bob into python when there is no numpy equivalent.
+This module binds math functions of |project| to python when there is no numpy equivalent.

 .. automodule:: bob.math
    :members: